botwranglers/ocearch/README.md

 ### Intermediate Challenge

-The intermediate challenge forces you to do some data cleaning before being able to answer the Easy Challenge questions, and asks five more questions that require more complex Pandas methods, in particular using `groupby`.
+The intermediate challenge uses data that needs some cleaning before being able to answer the Easy Challenge questions.
+Furthermore, it asks five questions that require more complex analysis, in particular using `groupby`.

 Intermediate questions: